SamVerschueren/listr/readme.md

 ### Task

 A `task` can return different values.
-If a `task` returns, it means the task was completed succesfully.
+If a `task` returns, it means the task was completed successfully.
 If a task throws an error, the task failed.

 ```js
 const tasks = new Listr([